Competency in a foreign language is one of the hallmarks of the liberally educated person.

 The study of foreign language is a crucial step toward the establishment of positive lines of communication among the world’s nations.

 For these reasons all graduates of the Schools of Arts & Sciences, Journalism & Mass Communication and Education must satisfy a foreign language requirement.

 Majors and non-majors in modern languages receive a grounding in the fundamental skills of the languages: speaking, listening comprehension, reading and writing in humanistic oriented courses.
 There is special emphasis on everyday culture of the foreign country as well.

-In addition, majors take advanced courses in conversation and composition, literature and full-semester courses in culture and civilization.
+In addition, Spanish majors take advanced courses in conversation and composition, literature and full-semester courses in culture and civilization.
 Non-majors are also free to enroll in the more advanced courses if their language background warrants it.
-Students may also select a foreign language as a minor.

-Furthermore, the department counsels students on career opportunities in conjunction with the Career Center, works together with the School of Education to prepare teachers of foreign languages, and has an effective placement program for students wishing to study abroad.
+Furthermore, the department counsels students on career opportunities in conjunction with the university's Career and Professional Readiness Center, works with the School of Education to prepare teachers of foreign languages, and has an effective placement program for students wishing to study abroad.